-Bizarre Design is the business owned by renowned corset maker Jeroen van der Klis, who has created works for Cathie Jung in the past.
-His business is also located in the Netherlands, and although Jeroen is better known for his unique engineering of extreme reduction corsets, he also occasionally makes sweet Edwardian pieces such as the one above.
-His custom overbust corsets start at €456, or about $615.
+Bizarre Design is the business owned by renowned corset maker Jeroen van der Klis, who has created works for the likes of Cathie Jung in the past.
+His business is located in the Netherlands, and although Jeroen is better known for his unique engineering of extreme reduction corsets, he also occasionally makes sweet Edwardian pieces such as the one above.
+His custom overbust corsets start at €464, or about $547 USD.

-Corsets & More is a one-woman business ran by Doris Müller in Germany.
-She is proficient in both historical and contemporary corsetry and ensembles, and has a fantastic gallery of longline and S-line corsets.
-Her underbust S-line pieces start at €345 or about $485.
+Corsets & More was a one-woman business launched by Doris Müller in Germany (although the company has since changed hands and is now under new management).
+The brand has a high reputation to maintain, as Doris was proficient in both historical and contemporary corsetry and ensembles, and has a fantastic gallery of longline and S-line corsets.
+Underbust S-line pieces start at €395 or about $485 USD.